accelerated-dumpling/splunk/commands.md

 ### check certificate information
 `openssl x509 -in cert.pem -text`

-check the enddate of the cert
+check the enddate of the cert<br />
 `openssl x509 -in cert.pem -enddate -noout`